Neuroinfectious Diseases Research Workshop: Advancing Translational Science and Clinical Research Innovation

 Special Plenary: Neurological Complications of Measles: Research Gaps and Opportunities

-• Dr. Carol Glaser, (Chief of the Encephalitis & Special Investigations Section, California Department of Public Health)
+• Dr. Carol Glaser, (Medical Officer, California Department of Public Health, Center for Laboratory Sciences)

 Saturday, June 6